matthew-tfs/docs.mjcb.io/content/microsoft/windows-server/windows-server-roles-features/adcs/adcs-windows-server-2019-guide/_index.md

 * The Root Certificate will be valid for 10 Years and the Subordinate Certificate will be valid for 5 Years.
 All issued Certificates from the Subordinate CA will be valid for 1 Year only.
 * The Offline Root CA is only online for creating the Enterprise CA and is then shutdown and can isolated from the network in order to keep it safe.
 * Any files that need to be transferred to and from the Root CA is to be done with a Virtual Floppy Disk.
 This will be deleted at the end of the implementation phase and when needed in the future a new one should be created.
-* Auditing will be enabled on all Servers that are performing Certificate related tasks.
+* Auditing will be enabled on all servers that are performing Certificate related tasks.
 This will write events to the Windows Event Log every time a Certificate is Issued, Revoked, Requested, etc.
-* CNAME records will be used when possible in the deployment to allow for the **TFS-CA01** Server to be split up in the future if needed.
+* CNAME records will be used when possible in the deployment to allow for the **TFS-CA01** server to be split up in the future if needed.

 ## Why Use an Offline CA? ##